Karaoke box

-A new trend of karaoke booth have shown up in Chinese shopping malls where customers can enter a booth, similar to a photo-booth, that allows them to perform different songs.
-It is suitable for use by one or two people The booths are cheaper than the traditional karaoke box, as they do not have to rent a room but just go in and sing a number of songs.
+A new style of karaoke booth has appeared in Chinese shopping malls; customers can enter a booth, similar to a photo-booth, that allows them to perform different songs.
+It is suitable for use by one or two people.
+The booths are cheaper than the traditional karaoke box, as customers do not have to rent a room but just go in and sing a number of songs.
 The booths are very similar to the karaoke boxes but on a more intimate scale, with at least 20,000 booths running with an estimated in 2017.
 The booths have an air conditioner, seats for the customers, the karaoke equipment, and headsets.

-Another trend that has popped up recently is offering boxes for daytime meetings for business who need a cheap business room.
+Another recent trend is offering boxes for daytime meetings for businesses who need a cheap business room.

 There has also been conversation about fire safety with karaoke boxes after an arson in Hong Kong which led to public concern about their safety.
-One test recreated an establishment with 3 boxes and a corridor, in a remote location in China with the intention of testing a real-time fire in a karaoke establishment.
+One test recreated an establishment with three boxes and a corridor, in a remote location in China, with the intention of testing a real-time fire in a karaoke establishment.
 There has also been additional research about karaoke boxes as to ensure the safety of the customers in evacuation research about widening the length of hallways.

 The term karaoke box is primarily used in Japan, Hong Kong and Macau.
 Karaoke box establishments are commonly known as KTV (an abbreviation of karaoke television) in Taiwan, China, Cambodia, Myanmar, Singapore, the United States and Canada, videoke in the Philippines, noraebang (노래방) in South Korea (literally meaning singing room), hwamyŏn panju ŭmaksil (화면반주음악실) in North Korea (literally meaning screen accompaniment music room), karaoke room in Vietnam, and karaoke club in Sri Lanka.
 It is also common to simply abbreviate it as K in Hong Kong Cantonese, often when used as a verb, for example 去K歌 (to go K songs) or 去唱K (to go sing K).